Finite $N$ Hilbert Spaces of Bilocal Holography: Trace Relations and Reduction of Hilbert Space

 \section{Trace Relations and Reduction of Hilbert Space}

 In addition to the bi-local time action representation, collective theory also posses a canonical equal-time Hamiltonian representation.
 In the field theoretic case that we are studying the spacial bi-local represents a $K\times K$ matrix with $K$ infinitely large.
 For bosonic $O(N)$ vector models the bilocal is a symmetric $K\times K$ matrix, while for fermions the bilocal is an antisymmetric $K\times K$ matrix.
 Consequently both of these collective representations are overcomplete, since at large but finite $N$ one has $NK< K^2$.
 Nevertheless the collective representation has systematically given finite results, in perturbation expansion in $1/N$~\cite{deMelloKoch:1996mj} and most notably in obtaining both the low and the high temperature partition function~\cite{Das:2003vw,Jevicki:2014mfa}.
 For the later case one would expect that the finite $N$ trace relations ought to be imposed.
 This is certainly to be done at the canonical Hamiltonian level, in particular when discussing the Hilbert space of the theory.
 The reason for the consistency of the overcomplete collective representation and the finite $N$ trace relations is the fact that the trace constraint represent ``null states" of the collective Hamiltonian.
 This have been observed in number of previous theories~\cite{Jevicki:1991yi,deMelloKoch:2025rkw,deMelloKoch:2025eqt} and we will summarize it below for the case of bi-locals.
-Due to this a consistent reduction of the infinite, overcomplete Hilbert space follows, resulting in a finite Hilbert space which will be given in several representations in what follows.
+Due to this a consistent reduction of the infinite, overcomplete Hilbert space follows, resulting in a finite Hilbert space which will be given in several representations in what follows. \RD{The purpose of the remainder of this section is to make this statement precise: we will show that the finite-$N$ trace relations define an ideal that is preserved by the collective Hamiltonian.
+This is the sense in which the overcomplete collective description remains consistent after quotienting by the trace relations.}